jxdesign/SmartRewards/README.md

+## Submit feedback

-Note: I do my best to ensure the rewards are accurate.
-If you notice a reward that looks off or if you have a card that isn't on the list that you'd like to add, feel free to open an issue on Github [link] or contact me via email at
+While I do my best to ensure the rewards are accurate, there may be mistakes.
+If you notice a reward that looks off, if you have a card that isn't one of the available cards, or any other bugs, feel free to open an issue on Github [link] or contact me via email at @gmail.com.